Macquarie University

 The Numeracy Centre also offers a number of courses at the start of each year on a fee-paying basis.

-Our Preparatory Course in Mathematics is an intensive course for students from various mathematical backgrounds who need to enrol in first-year mathematics units or who need a solid review of introductory mathematical concepts.
+Our Preparatory Course in Mathematics is an intensive course and is ideal if you plan to enrol in first-year mathematics units or if you need a solid review of introductory mathematical concepts.

 Two different streams are available.
 Review sessions are also run to refresh prerequisite knowledge early in the session.